Patching and Upgrading ESXi using ESXCLI commands20 Jul 2016 by 6

 Upgrading ESXi using an offline bundle

-I’m basically going to repeat the same steps as above except that this time, I’ll use the install option instead of update to upgrade ESXi.
+I’m basically going to repeat the same steps as above except that this time, using the install option instead of update to upgrade ESXi.
 This method requires you to download a so called ESXi offline bundle (see Figure 7).

-In the video that follows, I skipped the part where you upload the file to the host jumping directly to the upgrade part.
-As you’ll see shortly, the vmware –v command lets you display the version information before and after the upgrade process.
+In the following video, I skipped the file upload part and jumping directly to the host upgrade bit.
+As you’ll see shortly, you can use the vmware –v command to retrieve the host version information prior and after the upgrade process completes.

-Manually patching and upgrading ESXi hosts isn’t that much of a deal, as we have just seen.
-In some ways it’s even easier than using vSphere Update Manager (VUM) although I still think that VUM is the way to go when patching up a significantly large number of hosts.
+We’ve seen that the process of patching and upgrading ESXi hosts manually isn’t that much of a biggie.
+In some ways, it’s even easier than using vSphere Update Manager (VUM) even though I still think VUM is the way to go when you’re managing a significantly large number of hosts.

 Have any questions or feedback?